 Broker-Dealer Due Diligence Obligations

 Broker-dealers recommending private placements must comply with extensive regulatory obligations.
-When these obligations are violated, investors may have claims for negligence, breach of fiduciary duty, and unsuitable investment recommendations.
+When those obligations are violated, investors may have claims for negligence, failure to supervise, best-interest violations under 17 C.F.R. § 240.15l-1 for post-June 30, 2020 retail recommendations, and unsuitable investment recommendations; fiduciary-duty claims depend on the advisory relationship, discretion, and applicable state law.

-Key Regulatory Requirements: Under FINRA Rules 2111 (Suitability), Regulation BI (Best Interest), and Rules 5122/5123 (Private Placement Filings), broker-dealers must conduct reasonable investigation of private placement offerings before recommending them to customers.
+Key Regulatory Requirements: Under FINRA’s private placement guidance, FINRA Rule 2111 for recommendations before June 30, 2020, 17 C.F.R. § 240.15l-1 for covered retail recommendations on or after that date, and FINRA Rules 5122/5123 for private placement filings, broker-dealers must conduct reasonable investigation of private placement offerings before recommending them to customers.

 According to FINRA guidance, this investigation should include evaluation of: